John Dickinson School

-The John Dickinson School, previously known as John Dickinson High School, is a public high school in the Pike Creek area of Wilmington, Delaware.
+The John Dickinson School, previously known as John Dickinson High School, is a public middle and high school in the Pike Creek area of New Castle County, Delaware, with a Wilmington post office address.
 It is one of five high schools in the Red Clay Consolidated School District and serves parts of Newport, Stanton, Hockessin, Wilmington, North Star, Pike Creek, Pike Creek Valley, Baynard Boulevard, and Brandywine Village.

 History

 The school, opened 1960, is located on a 67 acre campus and takes its name from John Dickinson, one of the Founding Fathers of the United States.
 It was originally in the Henry C. Conrad School District and was moved first to the New Castle County Consolidated School District in 1978, then to the Red Clay Consolidated School District in 1981.
 In January 1995, an arson fire destroyed substantial parts of the building, so much so that did not reopen fully until September; students had to attend nearby McKean High School in staggered schedules until portions of Dickinson were opened again in March.

 In 2013, Dickinson students broke the Guinness World Record for highest Lego tower ever built at 112 feet.
-Their record was beat the following year by a 114 foot tower in Budapest.
+Their record was beat the following year by a 114-foot tower in Budapest.

 Academics

 Dickinson offers IB, AP, honors, college-preparatory, and dual-enrollment classes.
-As part of Delaware's initiative to inject more intensive career readiness into its high schools, Dickinson offers the following Pathways: automotive technology, AVID, computer science, digital communication arts, drafting and design, engineering of structures, engineering of robotics, graphic design, Jobs for Delaware Graduates, processes of design and engineering, and renovation and construction.
+As part of Delaware's initiative to inject more intensive career readiness into its high schools, Dickinson offers the following Pathways: automotive technology, AVID, computer science, digital communication arts, drafting and design, engineering of structures, engineering of robotics, graphic design, Jobs for Delaware Graduates, processes of design and engineering, Business and Entrepreneurship, and renovation and construction.
 Students have the opportunity to earn certifications and licenses such as the Delaware Certificate of Multiliteracy, EPA Certificate, IB Diploma, National Lead Safety for Renovation and Painting Certificate, and/or National OSHA Certificate.

-For the 2018-2019 academic year, the graduation rate was 78%.
+For the 2018–2019 academic year, the graduation rate was 78%.